madlambda/nash/README.md

 (the script that creates the namespace) to issue commands inside the child namespace.
 In the current implementation the unix socket communication is not secure yet.

+# Concept

+Nowadays everyone agrees that a good deploy requires containers, but why this kind of tools (docker, rkt, etc) and libraries (lxc, libcontainer, etc) are so bloated and magical?

+In the past, the UNIX sysadmin had the complete understanding of the operating system and the software being deployed.
+All of the operating system packages/libraries going to production and the required network configurations in every machine was maintained by several (sometimes un-mantainable) scripts.
+Today we know that this approach have lots of problems and the container approach is a better alternative.
+But in the other end, we're paying a high cost for the lose of control.
+The container-technologies in the market are very unsafe and few people are worrying about.
+No one knows for hundred percent sure, how the things really works because after every release it's done differently.
+On my view it's getting worse and worse...

+Before Linux namespace, BSD Jails, Solaris Zones, and so on, the sysadmin had to fight the global view of the operating system.
+There was only one root mount table, only one view of devices and processes, and so on.
+It was a mess.
+This approach then proved to be much harder to scale because of the services conflicts (port numbers, files on disk, resource exhaustion, etc) in the global OS interface.
+The container/namespace idea creates an abstraction to the process in a way that it thinks it's the only process running (not counting init), it is the root (or no) and then, the filesystem of the container only has the files required for it (nothing more).

+What's missing is a safe and robust shell for natural usage of namespace/container ideas for everyone (programmers, sysadmins, etc).

+Nasn is a way for you, that understand the game rules, to make reliable deploy scripts using the good parts of the container technologies.
+If you are a programmer, you can use a good language to automate the devops instead of relying on lots of different technologies (docker, rkt, k8s, mesos, terraform, and so on).
+And you can create libraries for code-reuse.

+It's only a simple shell plus a keyword called `rfork`.
+Rfork try to mimic what Plan9 `rfork` does for namespaces, but with linux limitations in mind.

 # Motivation